 5 Ways to Import Google Docs to WordPress

 Here are 5 ways you can embed Google Docs to WordPress with the least amount of hiccups possible.

 1. Use Wordable for Seamless Importing into WordPress

 First, sign up with Wordable and get 5 free uploads per month, no credit card is required.

-After that, you'll need to install the free Wordable WordPress plugin.
+After that, you'll need to install the free Wordable WordPress site plugin from your WordPress dashboard.
 Just search 'Wordable', install it, and then click on the button in the settings to connect it.

 In the Wordable dashboard, you'll see a list of your Google Docs in the left-hand panel.

 When you add a new document in Google Docs, it will show in this panel or you can search for it.